-Scott Stossel has been associated with The Atlantic since 1992 when, shortly after graduating from Harvard, he joined the staff and helped to launch The Atlantic Online.
-In 1996, he moved to The American Prospect where, over the course of seven years, he served as associate editor, executive editor, and culture editor.
+Scott has been associated with The Atlantic since 1992 when, shortly after graduating from Harvard, he joined the staff and helped to launch what was then called The Atlantic Online.
+In 1996, he moved to The American Prospect magazine where, over the course of seven years, he served as managing editor, executive editor, and culture editor.
 He rejoined the Atlantic staff in 2002.

 Originally from the Boston area, Scott has lived with his family in Washington, DC, since 2006.